 All weather glue for waterproof repairs:

-Any water resistant glue will hold up well to occasional rain, but there are other weather conditions which can pose problems.
+Any water-resistant glue will hold up well to occasional rain, but there are other weather conditions that can pose problems.

 Weatherproof glue is usually waterproof, but can also withstand extreme temperatures and UV radiation.

 What about glue for salt water?